gurunandan-bhat/sethu/content/what-we-do/our-policies/child-protection.md

 pdf = 'child-protection.pdf'
 +++

-This policy consists of preventive strategies and proactive procedures to ensure the safety of all children under Sethu’s care.
-It gives clear guidelines to both our staff and professionals working at Sethu in how we can best create a safe space for all the children who visit our premises and also when we interact with children out in the field.
+With preventive strategies and proactive procedures, this policy guides staff and other professionals working at Sethu on how to create a safe space for all the children who visit our premises, as well as those we interact with in the field.

 [Download the Policy Document](/pdf/child-protection.pdf).